 Accepting the Diagnosis When Dementia Interrupts Your Life

 Hearing that a loved one has dementia is heartbreaking.
-It’s normal to feel a range of emotions, from sadness and anger to fear and confusion.
-Give yourself time to process these feelings.
-Here are some steps to help you navigate this difficult time:
+It’s normal to feel a range of emotions.
+Here are some ways to navigate this season:

 Emotional Reactions